-In many languages, including Greek, words have masculine, feminine, or neuter genders which have no real counterpart in English.
-While the Spirit is often referred to by a neuter Greek pronoun, since the pneuma has a neuter tense in Greek (such as John 14:17, 26; 15:26), on several occasions the masculine pronoun is used, apparently to emphasize the Spirit's personhood.
+In many languages, including Greek, words have masculine, feminine, or neuter genders or inflections that have no real counterpart in English.
+While the Spirit is often referred to by a neuter Greek pronoun, since the word pneuma has a neuter gender in Greek (such as John 14:17, 26; 15:26), on several occasions the masculine pronoun is used, apparently to emphasize the Spirit's personhood.

 We see similar language in John 15:26, and especially John 16:13: "When the Spirit of truth comes, he (masculine pronoun) will guide you into all truth."
 C.K.
 Barrett observes, "The Spirit is thought of in personal terms."